SEO: Local Search 101 for Local Businesses

 Organic search and local SEO are the same.
 This is not accurate.
 Organic search refers to keywords or organically ranking, even on a national level.
 Whereas local SEO is focused on competing for local keyword rankings.
 We are talking about showing up on search results as customers try to find you locally for whatever services or products you offer.
 They are not the same.
 Both SEO strategies have specific steps to take to increase your online credibility and visibility.
 In sum, organic SEO is based on relevance to search terms.
 Local SEO is based on location signals.

 Reviews are “nice to have.”
-The fact is if you are a business with a physical and local presence.
-Therefore, reviews are a must-have, in our opinion.
+However, if you are a business with a physical and local presence, reviews are a must-have.
 Review importance, influence, and consumption are rapidly increasing in consumer mindshare today.

 Think about how often you have searched for a business, read the reviews, and decided based on that alone.
 How do you typically get new customers/ clients?
 Is it through referrals, your website, social media, or other sources?
 You may be saying referrals are the number one source of your new business.
 And this is very common for many businesses.
 We as humans love to refer our colleagues, friends, and family when we have a great experience.
 We also love to help those same connections avoid a similarly bad experience.
 Therefore, as a business, you need to have the entire scope in place when you want to attract new clients.
 And like-minded clients.
 This is so much more than word-of-mouth marketing; you need to start playing online to continue gaining new clients.
 At the end of the day, it’s all about being found.

-The way consumers discover business hasn’t changed much over the past few years.
-Many reports are showing us the way consumers use search queries to discover your business is changing.
-You should too.
-As a marketer, owner, or entrepreneur, you should always think about how consumers find us.
+The way consumers discover businesses hasn’t changed much over the past few years.
+Many reports show that the way consumers use search queries to discover your business is changing.
+You should, too.
+As a marketer, owner, or entrepreneur, you should always think about how consumers find you.
 Consumers discover many businesses through many platforms.

 Consumers want the best and are willing to travel to get it.
 When it comes to local search, not only do consumers want the best, but they want it close by.
 Some common search phrases for the best and local are “best burger,” “best burger near me,” or “close by.”
 Consumers are often looking for quality and convenience.
 Today consumers search in a specific way.
 It’s our job to help understand the consumer, their search patterns, and how we can help them solve their problems.